Python Workflow Automation: Frameworks & Systems Guide

 2. Tracking Customer Behavior

-For demonstration, we'll simulate data collection from an API endpoint:
+For demonstration, the example below simulates data collection from an API endpoint:

 import requests